AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Introduction

-In this paper, we use ``AI'' to refer specifically to developer tools powered by generative AI models, including commercial offerings like GitHub Copilot, Claude, and Cursor, as well as bespoke in-house solutions that assist with various aspects of software development.
+In this paper, ``AI'' refers to developer tools powered by generative AI models, including commercial offerings like GitHub Copilot, Claude, Cursor, and bespoke in-house solutions that assist with various aspects of software development.

-We argue that meaningful AI integration requires understanding how developers themselves evaluate and experience different aspects of their work.
-Prior research has documented AI adoption patterns and identified task-level preferences~\cite{russo2024navigating, khemka2024toward, pereira2025exploring}.
-For example, studies have shown that factors like workflow fit can outweigh perceived usefulness in early adoption~\cite{russo2024navigating}, and have begun to differentiate AI receptivity across tasks such as coding, testing, and documentation~\cite{lambiase2025exploring, pereira2025exploring, khemka2024toward}.
-Other work has highlighted the gap between developers' ideal and actual workweeks, identifying toil-heavy activities as prime candidates for AI support~\cite{kumar2025time}.

-While these studies explain \textit{which} tasks developers want automated, they do not provide accounts for \textit{where}, \textit{why}, and \textit{how} developers seek or limit AI for different aspects of SE work.
+Existing research has made important progress in understanding AI adoption in SE~\cite{russo2024navigating, khemka2024toward, choudhuri2025needs, pereira2025exploring}.
+Studies have documented task-level preferences~\cite{khemka2024toward, pereira2025exploring}, showing that workflow fit can outweigh perceived usefulness in early adoption decisions~\cite{russo2024navigating}.
+Other work has identified gaps between developers’ ideal and actual workweeks, highlighting toil-heavy activities as prime candidates for AI support~\cite{kumar2025time}.
+However, while these studies clarify \textit{which} tasks developers want automated, they do not explain \textit{why} or \textit{how}.

-To address this gap, we apply cognitive appraisal and work design theories to capture how developers assess tasks along dimensions of relevance, identity congruence, accountability, and cognitive demands~\cite{Folkman1986Dynamics, humphrey2007integrating, lips2009discriminating}.
-Such appraisals shape not only task engagement but also openness to support, making them critical for understanding where AI complements developer workflows~\cite{DeFreitas2023Psychological}.
+We argue that meaningful AI integration requires understanding how developers cognitively appraise different aspects of their work.
+Drawing on cognitive appraisal and work design theories~\cite{lazarus1991emotion, roseman2001appraisal, humphrey2007integrating}, we examine how developers' task appraisals along dimensions of relevance, identity congruence, accountability, and demands~\cite{Folkman1986Dynamics, humphrey2007integrating, lips2009discriminating} inform \textit{where}, \textit{why}, and \textit{how} they want AI to complement their workflows.
+Our investigation addresses:

-We present findings from a large-scale mixed-methods study of \textbf{860} software developers at Microsoft, examining how task appraisals predict AI adoption (\textit{where/why}) and which design principles developers prioritize for responsible AI integration in SE (\textit{how}).
-Our investigation addresses two research questions (RQs):

 \begin{itemize} \item \textbf{RQ1:} How do developers' task appraisals shape their openness to and use of AI tools?
 Where and why do they seek or limit AI support?

 \item \textbf{RQ2:} Which Responsible AI (RAI) design principles do developers prioritize for AI support in SE tasks, and how do these priorities vary with experience and AI dispositions?